Knot surgery formulae for instanton Floer homology II: applications: Surgeries on Borromean knots

-For any fixed $s$, if there are integers $(s_0,\dots,s_n)$ and $(s_0^\p,\dots,s_n^\p)$ satisfying Then we have For any $j\in\{1,\dots,n\}$, we have $v$ and $v_i^\p$ are divisible by $v_j$ for $i\neq j$ and $v_j$ is not divisible by $v_j$.
-Hence we must have $s_j-s_j^\p$ is divisible by $v_j$.
+For any fixed $s$, suppose there are integers $(s_0,\dots,s_n)$ and $(s_0^\p,\dots,s_n^\p)$ satisfying Then we have For any $j\in\{1,\dots,n\}$, we have $v$ and $v_i^\p$ are divisible by $v_j$ for $i\neq j$ and $v'_j$ is not divisible by $v_j$.
+Hence we must have $s_j-s_j^\p$ to be divisible by $v_j$.
 If then we must have $s_j=s_j^\p$.
 As a conclusion, for fixed $s$, there is a unique $s_0$ satisfying (\ref{eq: s condition}).
-From (\ref{eq: graded 2}), we have The remain of the proof is similar to that of Proposition \ref{prop: id of bent complex}.
+From (\ref{eq: graded 2}), we have The remainder of the proof is similar to that of Proposition \ref{prop: id of bent complex}.
 Indeed, there are no differentials for $K_\#$ and $K_0$, so we do not need to identify differentials in bent complexes.

 \epf